beNative/git-automation/FUNCTIONAL_MANUAL.md

 -   **Creating Categories:** Click the "Add Category" button at the bottom of the dashboard to create a new section.
 -   **Renaming & Deleting:** **Double-click** a category's name to edit it.
 Hover over the title to reveal a **trash icon** for deleting it.
 -   **Color Customization:** Hover over a category's title and click the **paintbrush icon**.
-This opens a popover with a curated palette of predefined color themes, ensuring your dashboard always looks great.
-A "Reset" button is available to revert to the default theme.
+This opens a dedicated dialog where you can style the category.
+You can choose from a curated list of predefined themes for a polished look, or select custom colors for both the background and text using color pickers.
+A "Reset to Default" button is available to clear any custom styling.
 -   **Collapsing Sections:** Click the chevron icon (▶) next to a category's title to hide or show the repositories within it.
 This state is saved automatically, so your layout will be preserved the next time you open the app.
 -   **Assigning Repositories:** Simply drag a repository card and drop it onto a category header to assign it.
 -   **Reordering:**